Skip to content

 • Be consistent but flexible: if one night is very difficult, there's no harm in "giving in" and trying again the next day.

-Taking care of your body during weaning A gradual weaning is not only better for the baby, but also for you, as it helps prevent :
+Take care of your body during weaning.
+Gradual weaning is not only better for your baby, but also for you, as it helps prevent:

 • Breast congestion: if your breasts are very swollen or painful, you can :